-Lavely, & Singer defended that stance in its letter to BuzzFeed News, "While BuzzFeed attempts to portray Mr. Robbins' remarks in a negative fashion, it is important to remember that when Mr. Robbins says something like 'victimhood is rewarded in our culture' that's because, in some cases, it is." the wrong it is.
-It is.
-It is.
-It we wrong it is.
-It is.
-It wrong it is.
-It is.
-It is.
-It wrong it is.
-It is.
-It wrong it is.
-It is.
-It is.
-It wrong it is.
-It is.
-It wrong it is.
-It is.
-It is.
-It wrong it is.
-It is.
-It wrong it is.
-It is.
-It wrong it is
+Lavely & Singer defended that stance in its letter to BuzzFeed News.
+"While BuzzFeed attempts to portray Mr. Robbins' remarks in a negative fashion, it is important to remember that when Mr. Robbins says something like 'victimhood is rewarded in our culture' that's because, in some cases, it is," they wrote.

 Have you had experiences with Tony Robbins that you would like to share?
 To learn how to reach us securely, go to tips.buzzfeed.com.
-You can also email us at tips@buzzfeed.com
+You can also email us at tips@buzzfeed.com.

 During the reporting of this story, Lavely & Singer launched what it called an "extensive" counter-investigation to make legal threats against two people accused of speaking with BuzzFeed News.
 One received a letter warning that if he did not retract what he had told reporters, his life would "be forever changed."
-The other was told that he had 48 hours to recent his story or face damages which could "easily be tens of millions of dollars."
+The other was told that he had 48 hours to recant his story or face damages which could "easily be tens of millions of dollars."